 “We’ve been watching and waiting for when this would open," Shelby Rainey said.
 "And this is my first time navigating it and I’m very excited.”

-"[Construction] was still going on when she was a few months and we were having to cross the street, and I was a little nervous," Dania Gold said.
+"[Construction] was still going on when she was a few months and we were having to cross the street, and I was a little nervous," Dania said.

-“This is so much better, and it was worth the wait, we’ll get our good use out of it," Rainey said.
+“This is so much better, and it was worth the wait.
+We’ll get our good use out of it," Rainey said.